Alison Yule Textile Design - Featuring unique handwoven fabrics for the home and clothing, and a gallery of her fabric designs.

 Cochineal - Learn about dyeing with cochineal, its history and biology by Teresinha & Mike Roberts.
 Cochineal bugs and extract for sale.

 Crafts at Les Landes - Gloria Peek offers spinning, weaving, dyeing and other fibre related workshops in the beautiful countryside of Normandy, France.
-Her site includes a diagram of the parts of a traditional spinning wheel.
+Wood turning tuition is also available.

 Distance Knitting - Fiona Morris offers knitters the opportunity to study the City and Guilds Creative Studies courses in Hand and Machine Knitting as distance learning packages.
 In addition, she offers talks, and hand knitting and machine knitting workshops.
 Her available knitting patterns and kits are also listed on her website.